 Also read: The colours of Kutch

 So is Kardamom & Koffee really as cosy, elegant, homely and brilliant as I’ve made it out to be?
 I definitely think so.
-But you should drop in and see for yourself.
+But you should drop in and see for yourself; here’s the GPS location.
 And if you want to know more, here’s K&K’s Facebook page.

 Also watch: Video diary: The best of our memories of Africa